abunawO/Visual-Menu/README.md

 ---

 - **LinkedIn**
-  - Create professional articles about Vizhooels.
+  - Create professional media about Vizhooels.
 - **Facebook**
   - Create ads for customers to see how easy it is to enhance their menu.
   - Create ads for consumers to excite them about a visual menu.